-Christmas will be here before we know it, so I wanted to put together a bucket list for Christmas that you can do together as a family.
+Christmas will be here before we know it, so I wanted to put together a Christmas bucket list that we can do together as a family.

-This is our first Christmas that Freddie knows Santa isn’t real (he was devastated, but we did manage to keep it going until he was 11, so I think we did really well!).
+This is our first Christmas that my son knows Santa isn’t real (he was devastated, but we did manage to keep it going until he was 11, so I think we did really well!).

 So I wanted to create even more wonderful Christmas traditions that we can all do as a family this year.
 To keep it as super special as ever.